 Originally created in 1886, Coca-Cola has been through plenty of ups and downs over the years.
 But the Coke recipe has stayed largely the same, save for the brand's ill-advised foray into "New Coke."
 The company has also added plenty of other drinks to its name, too, including things like Diet Coke, as well as acquisitions like the Minute Maid family of juices.

-And while it will probably be a favorite drink for years to come, Coke fans are doing way more than just sipping it over ice, too.
-Recipes like cola chicken and Coca-Cola cake have fashioned new ways to make use of Coke’s sweet, fizzy nature.
-However you like it, Coke is one product that’s here to stay.
-So pour yourself a glass and dive into the brand’s history with these 30 facts about Coca-Cola.
+And while it will probably be a favorite drink for years to come, Coke fans are doing way more than just sipping it over ice.
+Recipes like cola chicken and Coca-Cola cake have fashioned new ways to make use of Coke's sweet, fizzy nature.
+However you like it, Coke is one product that's here to stay.
+So pour yourself a glass and dive into the brand's history.

 John Stith Pemberton, who created Coke in 1886, had originally billed the soda as a "temperance" drink, or an alternative to alcohol.
 And because alcohol was heavily taxed in the 19th century, Coca-Cola wanted to make sure its (non-alcoholic) drink wasn't subject to those taxes.

 "We began painting our barrels red so that tax agents could distinguish them from alcohol during transport," a Coca-Cola spokesperson told Business Insider.
 The bright color is still an easy way for fans to recognize Coke cans and bottles today.

 The iconic bottle design was created to help Coke stand out from its competitors